 The 'feel-good factor'

 Askew inherits a Shrewsbury side who finished third in the League One table - their best position in 29 years - only to lose to Rotherham United in Sunday's play-off final at Wembley.

 "Shrewsbury did excellently last season," said Askey.
 "I'm sure there's a massive feel-good factor around the club, and hopefully we can keep that going.

 "My hopes are to get Shrewsbury promoted.
 Whether that will be next season, or in another year or two, you've got to aim high."

-Stoke-born Askey began his career at Port Vale, for whom his father Colin played, as well as Walsall and Mansfield, in the 1950s, and then spent 19 years with Macclesfield as a player.
+Stoke-born Askey began his career at Port Vale (for whom his father Colin played, as well as Walsall and Mansfield, in the 1950s) before then spending 19 years with Macclesfield as a player.

 BBC Shropshire's Nick Southall

-"As they did with Paul Hurst, Shrewsbury have awarded a manager who plied his trade in non-league football, taking Macclesfield back to the Football League after several years of struggle.
+"As they did with Paul Hurst, Shrewsbury have gone for a manager who plied his trade in non-league football, taking Macclesfield back to the Football League after several years of struggle.

 "Known for playing attractive football in a similar style to Hurst, Askey looks the perfect fit for Shrewsbury, a club quickly earning the reputation of giving lower league managers, with the right credentials, the chance to progress up the football pyramid.
 It's an example other league clubs might follow."